orstavik/JoiComponents/tutorials/Mixin4_FirstConnectedMixin.md

   }
 ```

-## Reasons not to use FirstConnectedMixin
+## When not to use FirstConnectedMixin
 1. If your element is not reconnected to the DOM multiple times, but is added once, and
 then left alone, then a separation of `firstConnectedCallback()` and regular `connectedCallback()`is
 unnecessary.